cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 ]}
 ```

+When a client subscribes to this resource with dynamic parameters
+`{env=prod}`, the server will return the first variant; when a client
+subscribes to this resource with dynamic parameters `{env=test}`, the
+server will return the second variant.
+When the client receives the
+returned resource, it will verify that the dynamic parameters it sent
+match the constraints of the returned resource.

-#### Matching Ambiguity
+#### Unconstrained Parameters

-Dynamic parameters, unlike context parameters, will not be
-exact-match-only.
-Dynamic parameter constraints will be able to represent
-certain simple types of flexible matching, such as matching an exact
-value or the existance of a key, and simple AND and OR combinations
-of constraints.
-This flexible matching semantic means that there may be
-ambiguities when determining which resources match which subscriptions.
+Note that clients may send dynamic parameters that are not specified in
-This section defines the matching behavior and a set of best practices for
+the constraints on the resulting resource.
+If a set of constraints does
-deployments to follow to avoid this kind of ambiguity.

-To illustrate where this comes up in practice, it is useful to consider
+not specify any constraint for a given parameter sent by the client, that
+parameter does not prevent the constraints from matching.
+This allows
+clients to add new parameters before a server begins using them.
+(In general, we expect clients to send a lot of keys that may not
+actually be used by the server, since deployments often divide their
+clients into categories before they have a need to differentiate the
+configs for those categories.)

+Continuing the example above, if the server wanted to sent the same
+contents for a given resource to both `{env=prod}` and `{env=test}` clients,
+it would have only a single variant of that resource, and that variant would
+not have any constraints.
+The server would therefore send that variant to
+all clients, and the clients would consider it a match for the constraints
+that they subscribed with.

+#### Example: Transition Scenarios

-what happens in transition scenarios, where a deployment initially
+Consider what happens in transition scenarios, where a deployment initially
 groups its clients on a single key but then wants to add a second key.
 The second key needs to be added both in the constraints on the server
 side and in the clients' configurations, but those two changes cannot
 occur atomically.

-Consider the above example where the clients are already divided into
+Let's start with the above example where the clients are already divided into
 `env=prod` and `env=test`.
 Let's say that now the deployment wants to add
 an additional key called `version`, whose value will be either `v1` or `v2`,
 so that it can further subdivide its clients' configs.

+The first step is to add the new key on the clients first, so that any
+given client will send one of the following sets of dynamic parameters:
+- `{env=prod, version=v1}`
+- `{env=prod, version=v2}`
+- `{env=test, version=v1}`
+- `{env=test, version=v2}`

+At this point, the server still does not have a variant of any resource
+that has constraints for the `version` key; it has only variants that
+differentiate between `env=prod` and `env=test`.
+But the addition of
-If the new key is added on the server side first, then the server will
+the new key on the clients will not affect which resource variant is
+sent to each client, because it does not affect the matching.
+Clients
+sending `{env=prod, version=v1}` or `{env=prod, version=v2}` will both get
+the resource variant for `env=prod`, and clients sending
+`{env=test, version=v1}` or `{env=test, version=v2}` will both get the
+resource variant for `env=test`.

+Once the clients have all been updated to send the new key, then the
-have resource variants with constraints like this:
+server can be updated to have different resource variants based on the
+`version` key.
+For example, it may replace the single resource variant
+for `env=prod` with the following two variants:

 ```textproto
 // For {env=prod, version=v1}